|

 great intelligence.
 When, as in John's case, a person is abundant in both, the

 English response is to take in the washing and bolt the back door.
+John Osborne devoted his life to trying to forge some sort of connection

 between the acuteness of his mind and the extraordinary power of his heart.
 'To